4ndr/simple_crud/README.md

 # simple_crud
-An application using django and vuejs
+An simple crud application using django and vuejs